mt467/w251-hw3/README.md

 __HW Summary__

 In this homowork, I built an IoT application pipeline using "edge" device, Jetson TX2 and an IBM Cloud server.
 I used an MQTT broker-client architecture to store captured frames of a webcam to ibm object storage.
+The MQTT topic is "hw3" and MQTT QoS is 0, because this is an applciation that I monitored and it is not mission critical if we lose a few images!

 ## How to set up Jetson TX2